-A Reference letter or a Letter of Recommendation serves the purpose of a validation from a person’s acquaintances about their characteristics, capabilities, strengths, qualities, skills, experience, accomplishments and traits suitable for taking up the desired job or task.
+A Reference letter or a Letter of Recommendation serves the purpose of validation from a person’s acquaintances about their characteristics, capabilities, strengths, qualities, skills, experience, accomplishments and traits suitable for taking up the desired job or task.
 The reference letter explains to the reader as to why should you be hired to their organization, Why should you volunteer for a cause, or take up an internship or even get admission to a decent school or college.
-A reference Letter is usually written by a colleague, family friend, teacher, professor, principal, vendor, ex-employer and the like.
+A reference letter is usually written by a colleague, family friend, teacher, professor, principal, vendor, ex-employer and the like.
 The document could be as elaborate as two pages and as concise as one page.
 It is definitely required at some point in a person’s career and instead of formatting and jotting down a reference Letter, it is only good to keep a draft handy which can be altered according to the requirement.

 Types of Reference Letters

-There are three main types of reference letters or Letter of recommendation wherein your near ones vouch for your expertise, character and interpersonal skills.
+There are three main types of reference letters or letters of recommendation wherein your near ones vouch for your expertise, character and interpersonal skills.
 The three types are personal, academic and employment.
 Gone are the days when people were asked to assess the candidates on different parameters and write a long 2-page reference letter.
 A paragraph would suffice in today’s time but a common draft would be just near-perfect.
-For the dream job, for scholarship, internship, school, college, etc., a reference letter is a must.
+For the dream job, for a scholarship, internship, school, college, etc., a reference letter is a must.

 The Actual Purpose

-The testament of adjectives describing a person for securing a post is the purpose of letter of recommendation.
-The ultimate and primary purpose of writing a recommendation letter is either performing a certain task, securing an internship, successfully completing graduation, traveling to a country, etc. The purpose is enough reason for a person to keep a draft of reference letter at all times.
+The testament of adjectives describing a person for securing a post is the purpose of a letter of recommendation.
+The ultimate and primary purpose of writing a recommendation letter is either performing a certain task, securing an internship, successfully completing graduation, traveling to a country, etc. The purpose is enough reason for a person to keep a draft of a reference letter at all times.

-Elements of a professional Reference Letter
+Elements of a Professional Reference Letter

-An informative and ideal professional reference letter is the one which focuses on elements such as the candidate’s description, a brief paragraph on experience and track records, future prospects, expectations, traits, qualities and accomplishments of the candidate.
+An informative and ideal professional reference letter is the one that focuses on elements such as the candidate’s description, a brief paragraph on experience and track records, future prospects, expectations, traits, qualities and accomplishments of the candidate.
 The writer mustn’t go overboard praising the candidate or be exaggerating certain accomplishments that are mentioned differently in the resume.
 Needless to say, these elements are the foundation stone of a sound reference letter without which the understanding of the qualifications and traits is limited.

 Steps to format a Reference Letter